hiiamboris/red-spaces-gitlab-mirror/programs/README.md

 ### Setup

 ParSEE UI is Spaces-based, but it would be unwise to require Spaces to be included into every small rule we may wish to debug.
-For this reason the project is split into two parts:
+For this reason the project is split into **two parts**:
-1. [`parsee.red`](https://codeberg.org/hiiamboris/red-common/src/branch/master/parsee.red) backend that collects info during a Parse run
+1. [`common/parsee.red`](https://codeberg.org/hiiamboris/red-common/src/branch/master/parsee.red) **backend** that collects info during a Parse run
-2. [`parsee-tool.red`](parsee-tool.red) Spaces-based frontend that displays and helps analyze it
+2. [`spaces/parsee.red`](parsee.red) Spaces-based **frontend** that displays and helps analyze it

-So to set things up you'll need:
+So to set things up you'll **need**:
-1. Either [`parsee.red`](https://codeberg.org/hiiamboris/red-common/src/branch/master/parsee.red) with all of its dependencies, or (**recommended**): [`parsee-standalone.red`](https://codeberg.org/hiiamboris/red-common/src/branch/master/parsee-standalone.red) that has all dependencies included already.
+1. As **backend** either [`parsee.red`](https://codeberg.org/hiiamboris/red-common/src/branch/master/parsee.red) with all of its dependencies, or [`parsee-standalone.red`](https://codeberg.org/hiiamboris/red-common/src/branch/master/parsee-standalone.red) (**recommended**) that has all dependencies included already.
 Latter option is a result of [*inlining*](https://codeberg.org/hiiamboris/red-cli/src/branch/master/mockups/inline) the former, and is provided because I know how annoying the #include bugs can be.

    This script, which you'll want to include, contains:
    - `parse-dump` function that gathers parsing progress and saves it into a temporary dump file
    - `inspect-dump` function that `call`s the frontend to inspect the dump
    - `parsee` function that does both steps at once

-2. Compiled frontend binary for your platform: [Windows](https://link.storjshare.io/raw/jx4mhyld6tltxxfjekouysbhziwa/bin/parsee.exe), [Linux](https://link.storjshare.io/raw/jx4mhyld6tltxxfjekouysbhziwa/bin/parsee), [MacOS 32-bit](https://link.storjshare.io/raw/jx4mhyld6tltxxfjekouysbhziwa/bin/parsee-mac)
+2. Compiled **frontend binary** for your platform: [Windows](https://link.storjshare.io/raw/jx4mhyld6tltxxfjekouysbhziwa/bin/parsee.exe), [Linux](https://link.storjshare.io/raw/jx4mhyld6tltxxfjekouysbhziwa/bin/parsee), [MacOS 32-bit](https://link.storjshare.io/raw/jx4mhyld6tltxxfjekouysbhziwa/bin/parsee-mac)

    This is the UI that reads the saved dump file.
 Make this binary available from `PATH` as `parsee` or let the frontend ask you where it is located.

 ### Usage

-After everything's set up and including the backend, you should be able play with it in console e.g.:
+After everything's set up, **#include the backend** and you should be able play with it in console e.g.:
 ```
 >> char: charset [#"a" - #"z"]
 >> word: [some char]